mabelpronk-eng/Thesis/README.md

   Copy number aberration analysis scripts and related processing.

 - **Single-cell RNA-seq data**
-  Single cell atlas construction and pseudobulk sample generation scripts.
+  Included in this folder are script concerning: downloading the data, single cell atlas construction, visualization (dotplots & UMAP) of the data and pseudobulk sample generation scripts.

 - **Bulk RNA-seq data**
   Processing and analysis of bulk transcriptomic datasets.